 If you hold shares as the stockholder of record and sign and return a proxy card or vote by Internet or telephone without giving specific voting instructions, then your shares will be voted in accordance with the recommendations of our Board of Directors.
-Our Board of Directors recommends (1) a vote for the election of each of the director nominees to our Board of Directors, (2) a vote for approval, on a non-binding advisory basis, of the compensation of our named executive officers as disclosed in this Proxy Statement, (3) a vote for approval of the amendment to our Second Amended and Restated Certificate of Formation to change the name of the Company from Triumph Bancorp, Inc. to Triumph Financial, Inc., and (4) a vote for the ratification of the appointment of Crowe LLP as our independent registered public accounting firm.
+Our Board of Directors recommends (1) a vote for the election of each of the director nominees to our Board of Directors, (2) a vote for approval, on a non-binding advisory basis, of the compensation of our named executive officers as disclosed in this Proxy Statement, and (3) a vote for the ratification of the appointment of Crowe LLP as our independent registered public accounting firm.